mapsync/grayson-advisory2/site/content/post/boil-water-advisory-4.md

 description: A Boil Water Advisory has been issued for KY 784 from Bubbie Ridge to the end of line.
 ---
-A Boil Water Advisory has been issued for KY 784 from Bubbie Ridge to the end of line.
+A Boil Water Advisory has been issued for KY 784 from Bubbie Ridge to the end of the line.